qtile/qtile/docs/manual/how-to-migrate.rst

 ``LibCST`` are included below but it is recommended that you read their documentation to familiarise yourself with the available functionalities.

-Stucture of a migration file
+Structure of a migration file
 ----------------------------

 Migrations should be saved as a new file in ``libqtile/scripts/migrations``.